 There are two Speedball product lines you should consider: the Artista series and the Boss series.
 Both offer Electric Wheels, additional bats and bat pins, splash pans, and a warranty of at least two years.

-Speedball Wheels cost between $400-900.
-The cheapest is the Speedball Artista Wheel, (blick arts) which is a Tabletop Electric Wheel that can be easily moved and stored.
-You should also consider the Big Boss Potter’s Wheel (blick arts) and the Boss Elite SQ Potter’s Wheel.
+The cheaper Wheel is the Speedball Artista Wheel, which is a Tabletop Electric Wheel that can be easily moved and stored.
+You should also consider the Big Boss Potter’s Wheel and the Boss Elite SQ Potter’s Wheel.

-While researching each of these wheels online, be sure to perform a price and specs comparison on several different websites.
-Most of these brands are available at pottery stores and websites, so you should also look out for competing offers from different sources.
-You can get some pretty great deals if you’re patient and spend some time price comparing!
+While researching each of these wheels online, be sure to perform a specs comparison.
+Most of these brands are available at pottery stores and websites.

 Step 7: Place an order!